WilliamLiPro/WilliamLiPro.github.io/_posts/2024-1-25-letter_to_you.md

 author: william
 ---

 Hello, welcome to my blog.
-I am a ordinary engineer who would like to communicate technology with everyone.
+I am a researcher in artificial intelligence, who would like to share technology with everyone.
+If you want to collaborate with me, please contact via email.

 <!-- more -->